SirLamaGott/lama_bell/README.md

 # Requirements
 - ESX or QBcore

-# Optional Requirements
+# Planned Features
-- Interact-Sounds
-- qbcore-interact
+- interact-sounds support
+- cooldown for using the bell
+- option for bell notification in range

 # Installation
 1. Install all the requirements